ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The parameters of this message consist of the following:

-- messageType REQUIRED.
-It MUST be the value urn:ietf:satp:msgtype:commit-transfer-complete-msg.
+- messageType REQUIRED: It MUST be the value urn:ietf:satp:msgtype:commit-transfer-complete-msg.

 - sessionId REQUIRED: A unique identifier chosen earlier by the client in the Initialization Request Message.

 - transferContextId REQUIRED: A unique identifier used to identify the current transfer session at the application layer.

-- hashPrevMessage REQUIRED.
-The hash of the previous message.
+- hashPrevMessage REQUIRED: The hash of the previous message.

-- hashTransferCommence REQUIRED.
-The hash of the Transfer Commence message at the start of Stage 2.
+- hashTransferCommence REQUIRED: The hash of the Transfer Commence message at the start of Stage 2.

 Example: